 Food InsecurityIn 2017, more than 40 million Americans were food insecure, including 12 million children.
 1

 Food insecurity refers to a lack of available financial resources for food at the level of the household.

 If you live in a household where there is not enough food, you are not alone.
-Aunt Bertha can connect you to local community gardens, food pantries, food deliveries, nutritional information and more.3
+NCCare360 can connect you to food pantries, prepared meals, information about SNAP and WIC benefits and more.3

 Did you know you can make some simple changes to help prevent high blood pressure?